przmv/interactive-cli-prompts/post.md

 ## Conclusion

 That's it!
-I hope you liked it!
+We hope you liked it!
 Code examples are available on [GitHub](https://github.com/tidalmigrations/interactive-cli-prompts).

 If you're interested in CLI applications development in Go and we — [Tidal Migrations](https://tidalmigrations.com/) — are hiring!
 Please check our [Careers](https://tidalmigrations.com/careers/) page!